Gulf of Mexico weather: Texas and Louisiana residents will want to keep an eye on Invest 92L

 - The strength and track remain unclear at this time

-- The forecast over the next two days will be very telling
+- The forecast over the next 24 hours will be very telling

+- If Houston ends up on the western side of the system, we will be on the "dry side;" if Houston ends up with a direct hit or on the eastern side of the system, we will be on the "wet side" and can expect more rain

 What do you need to do?